readthedocs/readthedocs.org/docs/user/guides/git-integrations.rst

 that your VCS provider is not configured correctly.
 If there is payload information on your Read the Docs project, you might need to verify that your versions are configured to build correctly.

-Either way, it may help to either resync your webhook integration (see `Resyncing webhooks`_ for information on this process), or set up an entirely new webhook integration.